robert-hh/Micropython-Editor/README.md

 - pye_gen.py: Front-end for Micropython and Circuitpython modules with I/O through sys.stdout and sys.stdin.
 - peteensy.py: A front-end for Teensy 3.5 and 3.6 .
-- pye_win.py: an experimental version for the cmd window of Windows 10.
+- pye_win.py: an experimental front end for the cmd window of Windows 10.
 It requires enabling the VT100 support, as detailed e.g. here: https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes
 - pye_xbee.py: Core file for XBEE 3 devices.
 - Pyboard Editor.pdf: A short documentation